HIPAA Compliant Two-Way SMS: Everything You Need to Know

 Week 5: Optimization & Scale

-- [ ] Expand to 50% of patient population
+• [ ] Expand to a broader patient population

 Time investment: 20-30 hours (optimization, staff training, rollout management)